 eval "$(ssh-agent -s)"

-You need the public key (.pub file) — never the private one.
+You need the public key (.pub file).
+Never copy the private key.

 On macOS you can copy it directly to the clipboard instead: